galacticcouncil/Basilisk-docs/docs/build_xc_integration.md

 :::

 ### Step 3: Integrate on Kusama network {#live}
-The process is the similar as in step 2, however we will be using Kusama as the relay chain.
+The process is similar to step 2, however, we will be using Kusama as the relay chain.

 :::important
 Both parachain [sovereign accounts](https://substrate.stackexchange.com/questions/1200/how-to-calculate-sovereignaccount-for-parachain/1210) must have enough funds (approx. 10.1 KSM) on the relay chain to reserve a deposit for HRMP channels and to process the XCM messages.